Lymphatus/caesium-image-compressor/README.md

 #### How to contribute with your translation
 You can help translate by opening the `resources/i18n/caesium_en_US.ts` with QtLinguist or any XML editor.
 Rename it to your language (e.g. `caesium_it_IT.ts`) and translate all the sentences.
 Then you can start a pull request with your translated file.
-You can use [this pull request](https://github.com/Lymphatus/caesium-image-compressor/pull/106) as an example.
+See [this pull request](https://github.com/Lymphatus/caesium-image-compressor/pull/106) as an example.
 Thanks to all the people who contributed.